mikaelri/ot-harjoitusty-/quiz-app/documentation/architecture.md

 Repositories uses entities classes in data processing.

 Entities are the data models, representing the data structure in the application.<br>
-Entities class User can have multiple questions as well as the Questions class can have multiple users.
+Entities class User can have multiple questions as well as the Question class can have multiple users.

 ![Packaging structure](./pictures/packagingdiagram.png)